ltaulell/zfs_toolbox/README.md

  * v0.5 tested (svn r1057 - r1397)
  * current dev (future v0.6)

+Successfully tested on Debian 9, Debian 10 and Debian 11.

+In active production at PSMN and UMPA lab.

 ## Default directories and files (0.5 and dev)

 ```